learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 You will be able to:

 * Use the JSON module to load and parse JSON documents
-* Load and explore unknown JSON schemas
+* Explore and extract data using unknown JSON schemas
 * Convert JSON to a pandas dataframe